baptistelabat/ailedeau/README.md

 The next step is to understand the different formula and to code them in a proper programming language.
 Unfortunately, there are little details on the derivation of some formula in the reference paper.
+And this approach was stopped for now

 The goal is to get to a live version of the simulator than can be used in a web browser.

+A dynamic simulator is also developed.

 ## 🛠️ Installation
 You can download the code directly from GitHub or using git: